Preparing for a Trackday

 What safety clothing is required?

 Helmets are compulsory for all people intending to drive or passenger.
 Specialised race overalls are recommended too, but we understand these are not possible for all.
-It is compulsory to have both your arms and legs fully covered by your clothing.
+It is mandatory to have both your arms and legs fully covered by your clothing.
 You will be refused access to the track unless these rules are met.

-How are cars tested for noise and will my car pass the noise tests?
+How are cars tested for noise, and will my car pass the noise tests?

 Is the event OPEN PITLANE or SESSIONS?
 What is the difference?

-I’ve never driven on a track before and I would like some pointers, will there be instructors?
+I’ve never driven on a track before, and I would like some pointers.
+Will there be instructors?

-I am concerned I will be “˜too slow’, and more experienced drivers will be inconsiderate.
+I am concerned I will be too slow, and more experienced drivers will be inconsiderate.

 What happens if I have an accident?